-All Public Safety Officers are required to complete mandatory training during employee orientation and are required to attend additional annual trainings to stay abreast of University practices.
+All Public Safety Officers are required to complete mandatory training during employee orientation and are required to attend additional annual trainings to stay abreast of University policies, procedures, and practices.
 Examples of trainings include first aid, emergency response, crisis intervention, sexual assault, heroin and opioid awareness and overdose prevention, etc.